Harvard researcher charged with smuggling frog embryos is released from federal custody on bail

-BOSTON (AP) — A judge released a Russian-born scientist and Harvard University researcher charged with smuggling frog embryos into the United States on bail Thursday after a brief hearing.
+BOSTON (AP) — A Russian-born scientist and Harvard University researcher charged with smuggling frog embryos in the U.S. shared hugs and laughs with supporters after a judge released her from federal custody on Thursday.

+“I just want to thank everybody,” Kseniia Petrova said outside the federal building in Boston shortly after her release.

+She wore a T-shirt that said, “Hakuna Matata,” a popular phrase from “The Lion King” that means “no worries.”

+“A lot of people started contacting me and sending me letters, and it was a huge support without which I won’t be able to survive,” she said.

+“I never really felt alone any minute when I was in custody, and it’s really helped me very much,” Petrova added.

-Kseniia Petrova, 30, who was brought into court wearing an orange jumpsuit, had been in federal custody since February.
-She was seen walking out of the courthouse laughing and hugging supporters.
+Petrova, 30, who was brought into court wearing an orange jumpsuit, had been in federal custody since February.

 Lawyers on both sides came to an agreement on conditions for Petrova's release, which included limiting her travel.
 Authorities are still holding onto her passport.
 Petrova must return to court next week for a probable cause hearing on the smuggling charge.